 Crankbaits that have long, thin lips are the deepest divers.
-Extended, narrow deep-diving crankbaits are also going to produce a tighter shimmy versus a wobble.
+Extended, narrow deep-diving crankbaits will also produce a tighter shimmy versus a wobble.
 “The Shad Rap is a classic example of a crankbait with a longer lip that produces that tighter wiggle,” offered Balog.
 “It produces a tight shudder movement because of the slender body and longer lip.
 Movement like that is exactly what you want in cold water.”

 “I’m not a big rattle guy,” said Balog.”
-The fish can hear the bait regardless with the hooks banging around, the split rings, etc. I don’t think any fish hears a crankbait from a long way away due to the rattle and rushes over to find the lure if they can’t see it.
+The fish can hear the bait regardless because of the hooks banging around, the split rings, etc. I don’t think any fish hears a crankbait from a long way away due to the rattle and rushes over to find the lure if they can’t see it.
 However, I fish clear water a lot, so maybe I’m partial.”

-As for lipless cranks (Rat-L-Traps, etc) Balog feels rattles are necessary.
+As for lipless cranks (Rat-L-Traps, etc.) Balog feels rattles are necessary.
 “They make a few of these lures without rattles, and I’ve tried them without much luck.
 I think rattles are important there.”

-Many bass anglers turn to lipless crankbaits when all else fails because they’re extremely versatile and easy to fish.
-Lipless rattlers can be burned back just under the surface or allowed to sink to a given depth and retrieved while pumping and ripping it back.
+Many bass anglers turn to lipless crankbaits when all else fails because they’re incredibly versatile and easy to fish.
+Lipless rattlers can be burned back under the surface or allowed to sink to a given depth and retrieved while pumping and ripping it back.
 You can bang them off rocks, rip them through vegetation, bounce them off docks or jig them in clear water.
 There may not be a more versatile crankbait.

 When choosing a crankbait, it’s best to find one that produces a rectangular dive curve versus a pendulum.
 The quicker a crankbait reaches its maximum depth and maintains it, the better.
 It means more time in the strike zone.